-A very common issue for executors is what they should or should not allow the immediate family members to do with the Will-maker’s property after his or her death.
-Executor’s have a duty to make an inventory of personal property items or articles of the deceased Will-maker as well as other assets of value before any items or articles are given to those family members.
-The inventory helps an executor can avoid problems down the road if a beneficiary complains about a family member who took a personal property item without the knowledge of the executor or without a claim of right to that item.
+A common issue for executors is what they should or should not allow the immediate family members to do with the Will-maker’s property after his or her death.
+Executors have a duty to make an inventory of personal property items or articles of the deceased Will-maker as well as other assets of value before any items or articles are given to those family members.
+The inventory can help an executor avoid problems down the road if a beneficiary complains about a family member who took a personal property item without the knowledge of the executor or without a claim of right to that item.

 What does the “Attorney” in an Enduring Power of Attorney do?

-Persons who are named as attorneys in fact under an Enduring Power of Attorney must act in the best interests of the person for whom they are acting as attorneys in fact (the “Donor”).
+Persons who are named as attorneys under an Enduring Power of Attorney must act in the best interests of the person for whom they are acting as attorneys (the “Donor”).
 This means that as the attorney in fact:

 What is a Personal Representative?

-- A Personal Representative of another person (the “Donor”) must be prepared to act as act the substitute decision-maker for the person who appoints you (the “Donor”).
+As a Personal Representative of another person (the “Donor”), you must be prepared to act as the substitute decision-maker for the person who appoints you (the “Donor”).
 So, it is important for you to know:

 - what medical and personal care the Donor wants if the Donor becomes incapable

 - what type of medical treatments or personal care circumstances the Donor would accept or reject, including what the Donor’s the end-of-life views are.